Sponsoring your wife and children

 An expatriate resident may sponsor the residence visa for his wife and children if he fulfils the above mentioned sponsorship requirements.

 To sponsor the wife, the expatriate resident must prove an existing marital relationship by submitting an attested marriage certificate in Arabic or duly translated into Arabic by a certified translator.

 Sponsoring two wives

-An expatriate resident can also sponsor his stepchildren, subject to GDRFA’s conditions which include a deposit for each child and a written no-objection certificate from the biological parent.
+An expatriate resident can sponsor his stepchildren, subject to GDRFA’s conditions which include a deposit for each child and a written no-objection certificate from the biological parent.
 Their residence visas are valid for one year; renewable annually.

-Required documents to sponsor wife and children include:
+Documents required to sponsor wife and children include:

 - passport copies of the wife and children

 - medical clearance certificate of the wife and children above 18 years

 - copy of the husband's employment contract or company contract

 - salary certificate from the employer stating the husband’s monthly salary